Good Behaviour Bonds in Victoria

 - comply with any special conditions set by the court.

-If the child breaches any of the conditions of the good behaviour bond, the court may either declare the bond forfeited and keep the bond money and impose no further penalty, or it can hold another hearing and impose a different sentence.
+If the young person breaches any of the conditions of the good behaviour bond, the court may either declare the bond forfeited and keep the bond money and impose no further penalty, or it can hold another hearing and impose a different sentence.

 Purpose of good behaviour bonds in Victoria

-A defendant is given the opportunity of a good behaviour bond or adjourned undertaking for a number of purposes, such as:
+A defendant may be given the opportunity of a good behaviour bond or adjourned undertaking for a number of purposes.

 - to provide an opportunity for their rehabilitation by allowing their sentence to be served in the community unsupervised

-- to take into account the technical, trivial, or minor nature of the offence that was committed
+- to reflect the technical, trivial, or minor nature of the offence

 - as an option in circumstances in which it would not be appropriate to record a conviction